malkoch/joatmon/README.md

 [![Build](https://github.com/malkoch/joatmon/actions/workflows/build.yml/badge.svg)](https://github.com/malkoch/joatmon/actions/workflows/build.yml)
 [![Release](https://github.com/malkoch/joatmon/actions/workflows/release.yml/badge.svg)](https://github.com/malkoch/joatmon/actions/workflows/release.yml)

 Welcome to the Joatmon repository!
 Here you'll find a collection of codes and scripts I've written over the past 6 years, spanning a wide range of topics and applications.
-From automation and neural networks to OpenAI Gym environments, this repository truly lives up to its name – a jack of all trades.
+This repository truly lives up to its name – a jack of all trades.

+The Joatmon repository is a testament to my journey and exploration in the world of programming and technology.
+As such, it might not represent best practices, and some parts might be outdated.
+Use the resources here as a reference or a starting point for your projects, but always exercise due diligence and consider best practices for your specific use case.

 ## Disclaimer